SimonSmithuk/CombatTracker/README.md

 To run this application, you only need to run the server, which handles both the backend logic and serves the frontend client.

+### Quick Start

+1.  **Install dependencies:**
+    ```bash
+    npm install
+    ```
+2.  **Start the server:**
+    ```bash
+    npm start
+    ```
+3.  **Open the app:**
+    Navigate to `http://localhost:8080` in your web browser and click "Connect".

+---

 ### Prerequisites

 - [Node.js](https://nodejs.org/) and npm (which comes with Node.js) installed on your machine.

-### Installation and Running the App
+### Installation and Running the App (Detailed Steps)

-#### For Windows Users (Easy Method)

-1.  **Run the Startup Script**: In the project's root directory, find and double-click the `start.bat` file.
+1.  **Install Dependencies**: Open your terminal in the project's root directory and run:
-2.  **Automatic Setup**: This script will open a command prompt, automatically install all required dependencies, and then start the server.
-3.  **Confirmation**: Once complete, you'll see a message indicating the server is running:
+    ```bash
+    npm install
     ```
-    Server is listening on http://localhost:8080
-    ```
-    The application is now running. **Keep this command prompt window open while you use the application.** Closing it will stop the server.

-#### For Other Operating Systems (or Manual Setup)

-1.  **Install Dependencies**: Open your terminal in the project's root directory and run the following command to install the necessary Node.js packages:
+    This command reads the `package.json` file and installs all the necessary dependencies required for the server to run.

+2.  **Start the Server**: Once the dependencies are installed, start the server with:
     ```bash
-    npm install express ws typescript ts-node @types/express @types/ws
+    npm start
     ```

-2.  **Start the Server**: Run the following command in the same terminal.
-This will compile and run the server, which also serves all the necessary frontend files.
+    This command executes the `start` script defined in `package.json`, which runs the TypeScript server using `ts-node`.
+Alternatively, you can run the provided Node.js start script directly:
     ```bash
-    ts-node server.ts
+    node start.js
     ```

-3.  **Confirmation**: If successful, you should see a message indicating the server is running:
+3.  **Confirmation**: If successful, you should see a message in your terminal indicating the server is running:
     ```
     Server is listening on http://localhost:8080
     ```
     The application is now running.

-### Accessing the Application

-Once the server is running (using either method above):

-1.  **Open Browser**: Open a web browser (like Chrome, Firefox, or Edge) and navigate to the server's address.
+4.  **Access the Application**: Open a web browser (like Chrome, Firefox, or Edge) and navigate to the server's address.
 If you're running it locally, the URL is:
     ```
     http://localhost:8080
     ```

-2.  **Connect the Client**:
+5.  **Connect the Client**:
-    - The first screen you see will be the "Connect to Server" page.
+    - The first screen you see is a configuration step that tells the client application where the server is located.
+This design allows the frontend and backend to be hosted at different URLs if needed.
     - The input field will be pre-filled with `http://localhost:8080`.
-Keep this value if you're running the server locally.
-Otherwise, enter the URL where your server is hosted.
+Since you are running the server locally, this is the correct address.
-    - Click **Connect**.
+    - Click **Connect** to proceed to the application's home screen.

-You will now be on the application's home screen, ready to create or join a game.
+You are now ready to create or join a game.

 ### How to Play